elastic/cloud-on-k8s/docs/design/0011-process-manager.md

 * run it inside a process manager injected into the standard Elasticsearch container
     * ++ easy to serve an API to report the keystore updater status
     * ~ share cpu and memories with the ES process
-    * ~ we can be extremely conservative with resource usage
+    * ~ we have to be extremely conservative with resource usage
 * run the process manager in a sidecar with [process namespace sharing](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/#understanding-process-namespace-sharing)
     * ++ easy to serve an API
     * -- request more cpu and memory to the k8s cluster compared to run the keystore updater in the Elasticsearch container